psrc/itm-tutorial-git/04-changes.md

 ~~~

 Whoops:
 Git won't commit because we didn't use `git add` first.
+Even if the file is already "tracked" - ie, it was in your last commit - you still need to call `git add` to add new modifications to your staging area.

-Let's fix that:
+So let's fix that:

 ~~~ {.bash}
 $ git add mars.txt